aiekick/ImGuiFileDialog/README.md

 - Can use custom pane via function binding
   - this pane can block the validation of the dialog
   - can also display different things according to current filter and User Datas
-- Support of Filter Coloring
+- Support of Filter Custom Coloring / Icons / text
 - Multi Selection (ctrl/shift + click) :
   - 0 => infinite
   - 1 => one file (default)